 - My own Donkey Lovers List!
 I email out training tips, natural donkey care information, encouragement and more!
 It’s absolutely FREE so please sign up.

-- For taming a wild donkey this DVD helped me a lot begin to understand how a donkey thinks and how they think differently than a horse Matching Wits with a Donkey
+- For taming a totally wild donkey this DVD helped me a lot begin to understand how a donkey thinks and how they think differently than a horse Matching Wits with a Donkey

 Youtube has several inspirational and training donkey videos like this one.
 Driving is absolutely one of my favorite activities!